nextflow-io/nextflow/plugins/nf-sqldb/README.md

 ## Available operations

-This plugin adds to the Nextflow DSL the following extensions that allows performing query and populate database tables.
+This plugin adds to the Nextflow DSL the following extensions that allows performing of queries and populating database tables.

 ### fromQuery

-The `fromQuery` factory method allows performing a query against a SQL database and creating a Nextflow channel emitting a tuple for each row in the corresponding result set.
+The `fromQuery` factory method allows for performing a query against a SQL database and creating a Nextflow channel emitting a tuple for each row in the corresponding result set.
 For example:

 ```
 ch = channel.sql.fromQuery('select alpha, delta, omega from SAMPLE', db: 'foo')
 ```

-### insertInto
+### sqlInsert

-The `insertInto` operator provided by this plugin allows populating a database table with the data emitted by a Nextflow channels and therefore produced as result by a pipeline process or an upstream operator.
+The `sqlInsert` operator provided by this plugin allows populating a database table with the data emitted by a Nextflow channels and therefore produced as result by a pipeline process or an upstream operator.
 For example:

 ```